 Land rights and ground lease expense includes the amortization of land rights and rent expense related to the Company's long-term ground leases.
-Land rights and ground lease expense decreased by \$1.7 million for the three months ended March 31, 2023, as compared to the corresponding period in the prior year.
-The decrease is the result of a \$2.7 million accelerated write-off due to a partial donation of leased land which occurred during the three month period ended March 31, 2022.
+Land rights and ground lease expense increased by \$0.2 million and decreased by \$1.5 million for the three and six months ended June 30, 2023, as compared to the corresponding period in the prior year.
+The decrease for the six months ended June 30, 2023 is the result of a \$2.7 million accelerated write-off due to a partial donation of leased land which occurred during the three month period ended March 31, 2022.
 Partially offsetting this decrease was the full quarter impact of a ground lease in the Pennsylvania Live!
-Master Lease as well as new ground leases acquired in the first quarter 2023 acquisition of the real property assets of Bally's Biloxi.
+Master Lease that became effective on March 1, 2022 as well as new ground leases acquired in connection with the January 3, 2023 acquisition of the real property assets of Bally's Biloxi.